 - To build on Windows, you'll need to install Visual Studio.
 Once it's installed, you may also need to run

 npm config set msvs_version 2019(or the appropriate version).

 Contributing to Min

 Thanks for taking the time to contribute to Min!
-If you have any questions or run into any problems, please open an issue.

 - Start by following the development instructions listed above.